Google Business Profile Optimization

 Link Signals

 Links still matter, even for local.
+These include:

 Inbound anchor text